hove-io/navitia/documentation/slate/source/includes/apis.md

 <a name="journeys"></a>Journeys
 -------------------------------

-As known as `/journeys` service.
+Also known as `/journeys` service.
 This api computes journeys.

 If used within the coverage api, it will retrieve the next journeys from the selected public transport object or coordinates.